 - Countries where the project can take place

 - Strategic directions – the conservation objectives that CEPF-funded projects must contribute to

 - Language(s) that the letter of inquiry can be written in

 - Due date

 Prepare your letter of inquiry

 If you are applying for a large grant, you will submit your letter of inquiry online, via a link in the call for proposals to the online grants management system ConservationGrants.
+Details that you will submit in the system are described in the Letter of Inquiry template (DOC - 38KB).
 If you have never used ConservationGrants before, you will need to register.

 If you are applying for a small grant, an offline template (available in all of the languages specified in the call) will be provided.
 Your application will be reviewed by CEPF's regional implementation team in the hotspot.